midas-research/IJCB2021GANTouch/README.md

 ```

 ## Experiments
-All the experiments can be found in the `Coming Soon` notebook.
+All the experiments can be found in the files.

 ## Contact
 If you face any problem in running this code, you can contact us at {pragyan18168, rajivratn}@iiitd.ac.in, mohit.nittrichy@gmail.com and rkumar@haverford.edu